thomasburgess/thomasburgess.github.io/_posts/2024-07-30-rectangles.md

 description: Dad & kid Exploring Areas of Rectangles and Squares.
 ---

-# Rectangles!

-## Dad & kid Exploring Areas of Rectangles and Squares.
+*Dad & kid Exploring Areas of Rectangles and Squares.*

 Recently, I did a small exploration of the areas of rectangles and squares with my 7-year-old kid who loves learning about math.
 Here we consider rectangles with two positive integer side lengths, $$a$$ and $$b$$.